 Getting started is a straightforward process:

-Step 1: Enroll in the Protocol.
-Visit the Apollo Health website to enroll in the appropriate program, ReCODE® (for those with cognitive decline) or PreCODE™ (for prevention).
+Step 1: Enroll in the Bredesen Protocol.
+Visit the Apollo Health website to enroll in the appropriate program, ReCODE or PreCODE.

 Step 2: Select a Certified Practitioner.
-Use the Apollo Health database to find certified practitioners (MDs, NDs, etc.) and select me as your provider.
+Use the Apollo Health database to find certified practitioners (MDs, NDs, etc.) and select me as your pharmacist coach.

 Step 3: Schedule a Discovery Call.
-Book a initial consultation to discuss your specific needs and goals and to confirm the program is the right fit for you.
+Book a discovery call on Functional Pharmacy contact page to discuss your specific needs and goals and to confirm we are a good fit.

 Step 4: Develop Your Tailored Plan.
-The personalized ReCODE Report® will be used to identify your unique root causes (metabolic, toxic, etc).
-A tailored plan will then be created based on these findings.
+Your personalized ReCODE Report® will be used to identify your unique root causes (metabolic, toxic, etc).
+A tailored plan will then be co-created with you based on these findings.

 Step 5: Implement and Monitor.
 With your permission, progress will be tracked and managed in collaboration with your other providers through regular virtual or in-person appointments to adjust lifestyle factors and monitor progress.